C’mon out to the Dakotas and Minnesota. We’ll treat you right and show you all the sights.

 Back in the good ol’ days, everyone had to keep up with the Joneses, whoever they were, with their ludicrously plain surname, suburban home with a white picket fence, two-and-a-half kids and a dog in the backyard.

-All that lovely cash was flowing right past rural America like an underpaid bus driver skipping stops.
+All that lovely cash was flowing right past rural America like an underpaid bus driver skipping stops along his route.
 Bold action was in order.
 Enterprising business owners and chamber of commerce leaders pondered and pondered.
-Finally, an idea took shape.
+Finally, an idea took

 They went to work.